cubicflow/lifeflower/_bundles/self-care.md

 new: true
 background-color: "#E4CFC6"

 long_description: Featuring our Aphrodite Bath Bomb, Bath Crystals, Relief Balm and our Gypsy Massage Oil.
 This is the ultimate relaxation kit, perfect for unwinding with during the busy holiday season.
-(Originally priced at $140)
+Originally priced at $140, discounted to $115!

 ingredients: